Obviously each practitioner will have a slightly different way of working so this is a very general idea of what you can expect.

 When you made your appointment, you will have been told how much time to set aside for your treatment, what to wear and how much it will cost for each visit.

 Your first visit will usually involve the taking of a detailed case history, to make sure that a treatment is appropriate.
-This can include any operation, accidents, on-going medical problems and relevant lifestyle information.
-We also note current medication.
-Later on your blood pressure may be checked and you may be weighed and your height measured.
+This can include any relevant lifestyle information, accidents, operations and on-going medical problems.
+We also note current medication(s), your blood pressure may be checked and your weight and height may be measured.

 After the treatment procedure has been explained to you, you will be asked for your written consent before the treatment commences.

-Since the recent General Data Protection Regulation (GDPR) came into force in 2018 you will also be asked for your written consent for the practitioner to retain your personal treatment record.
+Since the amendment to the General Data Protection Regulation (GDPR) came into force in May 2018 you will also be asked for your written consent for the practitioner to retain your personal treatment record.

-You will be asked to remove some layers of clothing, (usually down to underwear) and a gown will usually be provided to cover your modesty!
+You will be asked to remove some layers of clothing, (usually down to underwear) and a gown can usually be provided upon request to cover your modesty!
 Some therapists prefer to use towels rather than gowns.
 There may well be an area behind a screen set aside for disrobing or the therapist will leave the room whilst you undress.

 McTimoney-Corley Skeletal Therapists use their fingers very lightly on your skin in order to palpate (feel) where the problems are located.